kwalczak80/Clonmel-Hiking-Club/README.md

 </ul>
 <li>Returning User</li>
 <ul>
-<li>As a returning user I would like to find more information about the club in social media channels</li>
+<li>As a returning user, I would like to find more information about the club on social media channels.</li>
 <ul>
 <li>The user has a choice of four available Clonmel Hiking Club social channels to visit.
 Social channels are a very important part of the website because they allow the user to contact other club members or exchange information.
-Each of the selected social pages is displayed in a separate tab, which allows user  to quickly return to the club's website.</li>
+Each of the selected social pages is displayed in a separate tab, which allows the user to quickly return to the club's website.</li>
 </ul>
-<li>As a returning user I would like to be able to use the contact form to send a message regarding my inquiries</li>
+<li>As a returning user, I would like to be able to use the contact form to send a message regarding my inquiries.</li>
 <ul>
-<li>The contact section is very simple to use and requires a minimum amount of information that the user has to enter in order to send a message.</li>
+<li>The contact section is very simple to use and requires a minimum amount of information that the user has to enter to send a message.</li>
 </ul>
 </ul>
 <li>Frequent User</li>